 Subletting is a great option for renters seeking a little flexibility in their rental arrangement, but who don’t want to give up the stability of having a place to rent.
 For landlords, it’s an excellent way to keep qualified tenants while eliminating the time-consuming process of filling vacancies yourself.
-In order to make a sublet arrangement work though, both parties need to be aware of their rights & responsibilities, and have a clear idea of how the process works.
+To make a sublet arrangement work though, both parties need to be aware of their rights & responsibilities and have a clear idea of how the process works.
 Here, liv.rent will provide an overview of subletting in Canada – broken down for renters & landlords in B.C., Alberta, and Ontario.

 What is a sublet?